smartdatar/noise2noise/README.md

 and extract the data of all pictures into a file, so that in the Can save a lot of disk operation time when training.

-* Please use the following operations to extract the dataset
+* Please use the following operations to extract the dataset(an image is randomly cropped twice)

-  `python3 dataset/utils.py --extract`
+  `python3 dataset/utils.py --extract --num_img 2`

 **Train**